UKTV: U&W

 U&W is a general entertainment channel, and the flagship channel.
 The channel launched as Watch on 7 October 2008.
 From launch until 2010, the channel's mascot was Blinky the eyeball, who was seen on the idents, logo, and website.
 A 2012 rebrand saw smoke, hairballs, crystals and liquid flying out of the logo.
 The channel was later rebranded as W in February 2016.

 In February 2022, Broadcast magazine reported that the channel will become a free channel to air in the spring, joining stablemates Dave, Yesterday and Drama as a Freeview service.
 In March 2022, this was confirmed by UKTV with the channel due to be launched on Freeview channel 25 from 28 March 2022.
 UKTV said that this female skewing channel would be still targeted at a 25 to 44 age range but introduced a new logo for the free-to-air era, which included the letter W in a slanted rectangle.

-On 16 July 2024, W rebranded to U&W.
+On 16 July 2024, W was renamed U&W.

 U&W currently broadcasts on channel 25 on Freeview and channel 156 on Freesat.